claudioc/boxedo/README.md

     fullname: Erika Musteramann
 ```

 This file is read only at bootstrap time, so if you change it, remember to restart the server and take a look at its logs for any validation error.

-The server will always sync the user database in couchdb with the user file, so keep in mind that if you remove all the users in users.yaml you are also going to remove all the users in the database.
+The server will always sync the user database in PouchDb with the user file, so keep in mind that if you remove all the users in users.yaml you are also going to remove all the users in the database.

-The users are NOT removed if you remove the file (maybe for security reasons), but if you then need to add a new one, you have to create a users.yaml which exactly mirrors the list of users in couchdb - otherwise the ones which don't match (by email) will be removed.
+The users are NOT removed if you remove the file (maybe for security reasons), but if you then need to add a new one, you have to create a `users.yaml` which exactly mirrors the list of users in PouchDb - otherwise the ones which don't match (by email) will be removed.

 ### No caching layer